 “With the U.S. adding 30 million people a decade, it costs too much in infrastructure, fuel and time to continue sprawl-inducing development practices.
 As a result, new suburbs today are denser and the re-use and repurposing of existing communities have become a key element of land-use policy.”

-VICTOR MACFARLANE, Managing Principal, Chairman and CEO
+VICTOR MACFARLANE, Chairman & CEO

 Different real estate cycles call for different investment tactics.
 During periods of economic growth, rising tenant demand and intense investor interest, development-related investments typically provide the most attractive risk-adjusted returns.
 In those cycles, investors price existing assets dearly, while property supply/demand fundamentals support new additions to market space inventories.